lfm-dev/quotes/README.md

 ## Usage

+Example files can be found in the examples folder.
 Each year should have a different markdown file, with the following format: YYYY.md
 The .md files have to be written in the following way: